THE HOLY FAMILY ROSARY BROCHURE [Printable PDF file]

 “The genuine believer, in every age, experiences in the liturgy the presence, the primacy and the work of God,” the Pontiff said, and continues to speak of the Mass as, “…veritatis splendor, nuptial event, foretaste of the new and definitive city and participation in it; it is a link of creation and of redemption, open heaven above the earth of men, passage from the world to God; it is Easter, in the cross and in the resurrection of Jesus Christ; it is the soul of the Christian life, called to follow, to reconciliation that moves to fraternal charity.”

 The Holy Father then affirmed that, “The holiness of the Eucharist exacts that this mystery be celebrated and adored conscious of its greatness, importance and efficacy for Christian life, but it also calls for purity, coherence and holiness of life from each one of us, to be living witnesses of the unique sacrifice of love of Christ.”
-[Hence tradition, scriptures, and the Magisterium must be co-equally valued in faithful participation with the image of God.]
+[Hence tradition, scriptures, and the Magisterium must be co-equally valued in faithful participation in the image of God.]

 [1] Ps.
 144:2.
 (Douay-Rheims English Translation of the Latin Vulgate Bible.)